rokroskar/datablog/content/spark_prometheus_monitoring.md

 ## Connecting Spark with Prometheus

-<p class="alert alert-info"><strong>Note:</strong> Before you continue here, make sure your Prometheus instance is running and you can reach it at http://localhost:9090 or whatever other port you configured.</p>
+<p class="alert alert-info"><strong>Note:</strong> Before you continue here, make sure your Prometheus instance is running and you can reach it at <a href="http://localhost:9090">http://localhost:9090</a> or whatever other port you configured.</p>

-Spark doesn't have Prometheus as one of the pre-packaged sinks - so the strategy here is to send metrics to Graphite and then feed those into Prometheus.
+Spark doesn't have Prometheus as one of the pre-packaged sinks - so the strategy here is to export Graphite metrics feed them into Prometheus via an exporter plugin.
 To report metrics to Graphite, you must set up metrics via a `metrics.properties` file.
-You can put this in `$SPARK_HOME/config` or pass it to spark on the command line.
+You can put this in `$SPARK_HOME/config` or pass it to spark on the command line by using  `--conf spark.metrics.conf=/path/to/metrics/file` - beware that this path must either exist on all executors.
+Alternatively you can pass the file to the executors using the `--file` flag.

 My `metrics.properties` looks like this: